soyfestivo/c_web_server/README.md

 What started out as a class project has turned into a lot more and I plan to keep improving it

-To use, run the command
+To use, run the commands
 ```
 make web_server
 ./web_server 80 WWW2/